Zus Coffee: History

-In March 2023, Filipino businessman Frank Lao reportedly bought a 35 percent stake in ZUS Coffee with the intention to expand the chain's operations to the Philippines.
+In March 2023, Filipino businessman Frank Lao reportedly bought a 35 percent stake in Zus Coffee with the intention to expand the chain's operations to the Philippines.
 Zus Coffee opened its first Philippine branch at Eastwood Le Grand Tower 2 in Eastwood City, Quezon City in September 2023, marking their first expansion outside Malaysia.

 Zus Coffee was one of several Malaysian coffee chains experiencing a surge in patronage following the worldwide boycott on Starbucks in response to its lawsuit towards the Starbucks Workers United union following the latter's social media communications on 10 October 2023 expressing solidarity with Gazan civilians affected by war waged by the Israeli army 3 days before.

-In October 2024, Zus Coffee opened its first outlet in Singapore at Changi Airport.

-The company opened its first outlet in Brunei in November 2024.